LogiScore/frontend/Docs (Don't push to remote)/LogiScore Review Questions.md

 '4': 'Available and able to implement effortlessly'

 **Question**:
-* Able to provides regular reporting (e.g., weekly shipment report, KPI report) Rating definitions:
+* Able to provide regular reporting (e.g., weekly shipment report, KPI report) Rating definitions:
 '0': 'Not applicable',
 '1': 'Not available',